Siemens: 2011 to present

 In June 2014, Siemens and Mitsubishi Heavy Industries announced their formation of joint ventures to bid for Alstom's troubled energy and transportation businesses (in locomotives, steam turbines, and aircraft engines).
 A rival bid by General Electric (GE) has been criticized by French government sources, who consider Alstom's operations as a "vital national interest" at a moment when the French unemployment level stands above 10% and some voters are turning towards the far-right.

 In 2015, Siemens acquired U.S. oilfield equipment maker Dresser-Rand Group Inc for $7.6 billion.

 In November 2016, Siemens acquired EDA company Mentor Graphics for $4.5 billion.

 In November 2017, the U.S. Department of Justice charged three Chinese employees of Guangzhou Bo Yu Information Technology Company Limited with hacking into corporate entities, including Siemens AG.

 In December 2017, Siemens acquired the medical technology company Fast Track Diagnostics for an undisclosed amount.

 In August 2018, Siemens acquired rapid application development company Mendix for €0.6 billion in cash.

 In May 2018, Siemens acquired J2 Innovations for an undisclosed amount.

 In May 2018, Siemens acquired Enlighted, Inc. for an undisclosed amount.

-In September 2019, Siemens and Orascom Construction signed an agreement with the Iraqi government to rebuild two power plants, which is believed to setup the company for future deals in the country.
+In September 2019, Siemens and Orascom Construction signed an agreement with the Iraqi government to rebuild two power plants, which is believed to set up the company for future deals in the country.

+In December 2019, Siemens acquired Pixeom, Inc. for an undisclosed amount.

 In 2019–2020, Siemens was identified as a key engineering company supporting the controversial Adani Carmichael coal mine in Queensland (Australia).

 In January 2020, Siemens signed an agreement to acquire 99% equity share capital of Indian switchgear manufacturer C&S Electric at €267 million (₹2,100 crore).
 The takeover was approved by the Competition Commission of India in August 2020.

-In April 2020, Siemens acquired a 77% majority stake in Indian building solution provider iMetrex Technologies for an undisclosed sum.
+In April 2020, Siemens acquired a 77% majority stake in Indian building service provider iMetrex Technologies for an undisclosed sum.

 In April 2020, Siemens Energy was created as an independent company out of the energy division of Siemens.
-The trading of shares of the new Siemens Energy AG on the stock exchange is expected to be possible from 28 September onwards.

 In August 2020, Siemens Healthineers AG announced that it plans to acquire U.S. cancer device and software company Varian Medical Systems in an all-stock deal valued at $16.4 billion.

+In February 2021, Roland Busch replaced Joe Kaeser as CEO.

 In October 2021, Siemens acquired the building IoT software and hardware company Wattsense for an undisclosed sum.

-In May 2022, Siemens decided to drop Russian operations and everything regarding the conglomerate on the Russian state amid the ongoing war of aggression against Ukraine since February 24.
-In July 2022, Siemens acquired ZONA Technology, specialist in aerospace simulation firm.